How your diet can support your mental health

 It is this ‘conviviality’ of eating that is part of the Mediterranean diet, which is widely accepted as the healthiest way of eating.

-As lockdown eases, those of us who live alone may be able to start sharing meals with family and friends again.
-But one of the things we’ve learnt from the pandemic is how easy it is to keep in touch through video calls, so why not catch up with a virtual dinner?
+One of the things we’ve learnt from the pandemic is how easy it is to keep in touch through video calls.
+If you're wanting some company but cannot see your loved ones in person, why not catch up with a virtual dinner?
 Just prop up your device on the table and chat as you eat.
 It’s a great way to connect with family and friends who live far away.

 They pack in lots of yummy, mood-boosting foods!
 Our easy healthy breakfasts will set you up for the day and maintain blood sugar levels until lunchtime.
 Roasted veggie and lentil jumble has plenty of protein-rich ingredients, as well as veggies that help with the production of neurotransmitters.
-And our super-healthy snacks are sure to stop you reaching for a bag of crisps or chocolate bar between meals.
 Feed those gut bacteria, and they will look after your health & wellbeing in return.

 This article was written with medical advice from Helen Phadnis, Head of Nutrition and Dietary Services.
 Benenden Health are proud to partner with Bluecrest Wellness to provide more affordable and convenient health assessments for our members.